tbltech/school_privacy/README.md

 5. Changes to This Privacy Policy

-[Your App Name] has the discretion to update this privacy policy at any time.
+First Steps has the discretion to update this privacy policy at any time.
 When we do, we will revise the updated date at the top of this page.
 We encourage users to frequently check this page for any changes to stay informed about how we are helping to protect the personal information we collect.

 6. Your Acceptance of These Terms